Vaerish/practice-Security/README.md

   I suggest you thoroughly read and understand subprocess.run, rather than just copy-pasting internet code...
 * With bash as the main driver, occasionally calling python, it is easier (it's up to you).
 * You will want to take and refresh VM snaphshots for testing your code repeatedly (IMPORTANT; don't test on a non-freshly broken VM).
-* The sudo password for the tempworker must be typed automatically within your script;
+* Any passwords for your script must be typed automatically within your script;
   we will NOT provide any keyboard input during grading running (don't expect we will provide any).
 * Please don't spam us with tons of console output.
 * You do not have to delete your own script...